Snow College

 Snow College is a public community college in Ephraim, Utah.
 It offers certificates and associate degrees along with bachelor's degrees in music, software engineering, and nursing.
 Snow College is part of the Utah System of Higher Education.

 History

 Founded in 1888 by local citizens as Sanpete Stake Academy, the school was later renamed Snow Academy to honor Lorenzo Snow and Erastus Snow, distant cousins who were leaders in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The initial school was built entirely with local donations, including “Sunday Eggs” (the proceeds from the sales of all eggs laid on Sunday).
+The initial school was built entirely with local donations, including "Sunday Eggs" (the proceeds from the sales of all eggs laid on Sunday).
 It is one of the oldest junior colleges west of the Mississippi.
 In 1917, the academy era ended and the school became Snow Normal College.
 In 1922, officials renamed the school Snow Junior College only to change it one year later to Snow College.
-The college was transferred from the LDS Church to the state of Utah in 1931.
+The college was transferred from The Church of Jesus Christ of Latter-day Saints to the state of Utah in 1931.